-The Liquid E3 is Acer’s answer to the Moto G
+The Acer Liquid E3 is similar in hardware to the Moto G, but comes with better cameras.

 Even though Acer had decent offerings in the form of the Liquid S1 and Liquid S2, it struggled to find mainstream consumer attention.
 The manufacturer isn’t conceding defeat, however, and has redoubled its efforts for 2014.
 Acer’s first device this year is the Liquid E3, a $270 mid-range handset that is targeted at emerging markets.